open-politics/opol/README.md

 We encourage public contributions to add new sources, modules, or classification schemes—ensuring transparency and accountability in how and what we collect.

+## Data Privacy & Security
+This is a short note since in no part of our architecture we have embedded tracking or analytics of any sorts (which we invite you to proof-read in our codebase).

+The webapp stores a local cookie for the user's session (json web token).
+Additionally, the webapp [open-politics.org](https://open-politics.org) will **maybe** at some point use anonymized telemetry (according to open source best practices) to collect usage data on ui features and interactions for development.
+Maybe.

+To sum up: We do not track any user data - and have no pixels or analytics.

 ## This Repository
 This repo (named opol) contains two core components: